ShaunaMyers/Overlook_Hotel/README.md

   Overlook Hotel hotel is a final solo project in module two of the frontend software engineering at Turing School of Software Engineering and design.
 This project was completed with a 6 day period.
 The goal was to build a hotel management tool for hotel customers and staff to manage room bookings and calculate customer bills.- implementing best practices for accessibility, Sass, Webpack, while handling data from APIs.

 ## Instructions
-  You can view our deployed page here: **Stay tuned!
-Link coming in the near future.
+  You can view the deployed page here: **Stay tuned!
+Link coming in the near future**

 ## Functionality